Vocabulary: Bossage

 [personal profile] ysabetwordsmith

 I fed the birds.
-I've seen a few sparrows.
+I haven't seen any yet though.

 I put out water for the birds.